 Or when in doubt, you can sign up for a scam alert through the FTC at http://www.ftc.gov/scams.

-Aside from following the advice already written above, there are some other steps you can take to avoid becoming the victim of a scam.
+Aside from following the advice already written above, there are some other steps you can take to avoid becoming the victim of a scam particularly to elderly.
 Working with a business in your local area can cut down on the threat of being scammed.
 Brick-and-mortar stores usually ask or ID and are careful with your personal information.

 Additionally, be cognizant of what you share on social media.
 That information in the wrong hands can compromise your online security.
 It also goes without saying that you should never offer up your passwords or critical information to people you don’t know.
 As well, take steps to make it more difficult for scammers to attack you in the digital world.
 Create very long passwords that include letters, numbers, and characters.
 And don’t use common passwords, like “admin” or your birthday.
 You also need to avoid using the same password for all of your accounts.